himotoyoshi/carray/README.md

 #### Collective mathematical operations ####

-CArray supports the collective calculation for the element-wise arithmetic operations and elemental mathematical functions.
+CArray supports the collective calculation for the element-wise arithmetic operations and mathematical elementary functions.
 Additionally, some basic statistical summarization along specific dimensions are also provided.

 #### Referencing data and virtual arrays ####